 Almost all commands having a command line have an equivalent icon to activate it, and it is not necessary to remember them all, but there are situations where you will need to interact with the software while using the command window.

 The command window, if you do not know what it is is the windows below the drawing area.
 It has become a little smaller in today’s version of AutoCAD.

 How will a command prompt help me?

 The command line can help quickly activate a command, and mostly help to access sub-features of commands as you will notice reading further below.

 How to use the command window in AutoCAD

 To draw a line in AutoCAD, what you do first, is click on the LINE icon to activate the LINE command, you can instead of doing this write LINE and Hit ENTER on your keyboard to activate the command.

 Drawing a circle

-We have learned how to draw circle in AutoCAD the easy way, This example is meant to help illustrate how sub-features of a command can be accessed from the command window.
+We have learned how to draw a circle in AutoCAD the easy way, This example is meant to help illustrate how sub-features of a command can be accessed from the command window.